spirobel/discourse-basic-editor/README.md

   register_seedfu_fixtures(Rails.root.join("plugins", "plugin-folder-name", "db", "fixtures").to_s)
 ```

-and then in something like: discourse/plugin-folder-name/db/fixtures/503_categories.rb
+and then in a file with a path like this: discourse/plugin-folder-name/db/fixtures/503_categories.rb
 with content like this:

 ```